rjury-sumo/sumo-content-powershell/README.md

 # TODO
 - make it a real module not dot source
 - include the delete endpoint for content
-- add the folder api endpoints like create / delete
+- add the folder api endpoints update,delete
-- add the move content endpoint
+- add the move content job